dry-rb/dry-operation/docsite/source/other-monads.html.md

 ### Result conversion via `#to_result`

-The `step` method calls `#to_result` on any object given to it, expecting a `Dry::Monads::Success` or `Dry::Monads::Failure` in return.
+The `step` method calls `#to_result` on any object given to it, expecting a `Dry::Monads::Success` or `Dry::Monads::Failure` (or any other object responding to `.value_or`) in return.
 Implement this protocol on your own objects to make them compatible with steps.